wp-plugins/nextgen-facebook/readme.txt

 = Version 5.2.1 =

 * Fixed a small typo in the goo.gl URL shortening class.
-* Removed a few un-used functions in the third-party markdown class.
+* Removed a few unused functions in the third-party markdown class.
 * Added file caching to Tumblr and StumbleUpon images on the Social Sharing settings page.

 = Version 5.2 =